HamtimeUtah/Alex_Portfolio/README.md

 * Capturing the nuances of the data by averaging multiple prediction models helped us to reduce variance and account for different aspects of the data.
 As you can see we were able to account for 85% of the variance in the data with our ensemble model.

 ## [What I learned from the Project](#What-I-earned-from-the-Project)
+I learned the importance of developing adequate domain knowledge, importance of understanding your data and its limitations, and the importance of resilient modeling methods.

+Having enough domain knowledge is crucial because it allows you to understand the real-world importance of the features and variables you are studying.
+This is critical for selecting important variables and effective feature engineering.

+Knowing your data and its limitations is important because it allows you to adjust for important missing variables, and guard against overfit or poor ROC-AUC results.
+Imbalanced data can minize important details of the target variable or contributing variables.

+Knowing when and how to use multiple modeling methods and the best methods for sampling the most amount of data is important.
+This will allow the model to account for as much variance as possible while trying to avoid overfit.